 The Hokies are currently the favorites despite the fact that Minor and the Hokies haven’t scheduled an official visit though an official visits seems likely before National Signing Day and Minor has made four unofficial visits while also making a semi-visit at East Carolina when the Hokies were playing the Pirates.
 Nebraska has seemed like the top threat to beat the Hokies for Minor but the Cornhuskers have already had there official visit which puts them at a big disadvantage.
 The program that has the best shot to surpass the Hokies and get Minor is Miami who brings Minor in for an official visit on January 17th.
 However, the Hokies will likely get the final word before Minor makes his decision and Frank Beamer has to like the Hokies’ chances to bring in a player that seems to be underrated by ESPN.

-Topics: Raymon Minor
+Tags: Raymon Minor